 The drive time between Auckland and Wellington is around 8 hours without stopping.
 Therefore, it makes a big difference where you start your trip and finish it for that matter!

-One of the coolest capitals probably in the World, Wellington is just fab!
-With enough coffee culture, arty vibes and tempting beaches to add to the youthful appeal, it’s a capital city like no other.
+Wellington is one of the coolest capitals in the World.
+Not only that but is has enough coffee culture, arty vibes and tempting beaches to add to the youthful appeal.
+Above all – it’s a capital city like no other.

-Spend the day on foot, everywhere is accessible in this compact city from strolling the waterfront to shopping on Cuba Street.
-Take the cable car up to the Botanic Gardens for views across the city.
+So why not spend the day on foot?
+Everywhere is accessible in this compact city from strolling the waterfront to shopping on Cuba Street.
+Then take the cable car up to the Botanic Gardens for some incredible views across the city.

 Around a 4 hour drive (add time for drive breaks) from Wellington is the Winter ski resort hub of the North Island.
-Home of the famous Summer one-day hike The Tongariro Alpine Crossing.
+Also home of the famous Summer one-day hike The Tongariro Alpine Crossing.

 This volcanic mountain range has some excellent shorter walks from the main centre of Whakapapa village.
 The Department of Conservation visitor centre there has details.